 Shri S. V. Ramaswamy: Sir, there are a number of Bills waiting to be introduced.
-I suggest that all the Bills

-(Amendment) Bill be introduced and then they be taken one after another.
+I suggest that all the Bills and Code of Crimincl 2070.
+Procedure (Amendment) Bill be introduced and then they be taken ono after another.

 Mr. Deputy-Speaker: That matter was brought to my notice in the morning-it is no new suggestion.